Glossary of Verizon Media Ad Platform Terms

 (also CTA) usually an action verb or phrase enticing users to do something, for example, Shop Now.

 a collection of budget, time, and creative assets that are delivered across our platform by an advertiser in order to reach users on our hosted inventory.
 Advertisers operate campaigns with us in order to deliver a message, product, and/or service.
+A campaign contains one or more ad groups sharing the same budget, schedule, and targeting criteria.
+A campaign is typically created to support a particular marketing goal.

 a category selection that allows the SSP to serve your mobile ads on the most relevant and appropriate sites and apps on our platform.